jasonincanada/research/Dreaming/Section Notes/4a - Two Main Existing Methods.md

 "The first ... considers the content of the dream as a whole and seeks to replace it by another content which is intelligible and in certain respects analogous to the original one.
 This is '*symbolic*' dream-interpreting."

-* Joseph's explanation of Pharoah's dream from the Bible about seven fat and seven lean cows
+* Joseph's explanation of Pharaoh's dream from the Bible about seven fat and seven lean cows

 "Most of the artificial dreams constructed by imaginative writers are designed for a symbolic interpretation of this sort."